FAQs – Part-time, Intermittent, or Reduced Work Schedule

 You may want to contact the California Department of Fair Employment and Housing, who has responsibility over the above employment and disability issues, including termination during a disability.

-The Employment Development Department has no jurisdiction over issues involving the Consolidated Omnibus Budget Reconciliation Act (COBRA).
+The EDD has no jurisdiction over issues involving the Consolidated Omnibus Budget Reconciliation Act (COBRA).
 This program, administered by the United States Department of Labor (DOL), provides temporary continuation of health benefits at group rates for certain former employees.
 For information you may contact DOL at 1-866-275-7922, TTY 1-877-889-5627.
 In addition, you may wish to read or download the pamphlet about the COBRA program.
 You may need to download the free Adobe Reader to view and print linked documents.

 - SDI Online